LeetLLM

 The simplest possible agent

 Let's start with the smallest thing that could possibly work.
-An agent that can use a single tool: a calculator.
+We'll build an agent that can use exactly one tool: a calculator.
+By constraining the environment, we can focus entirely on the core loop that drives the agent's decision-making process.

 python